A bit of speculative etymology demonstrating language as phenotype: it all starts at birth.

 I am pre-publishing this sequence of essays here and in social media to elicit comments and other feedback.
 They will form the framework for my next book, Darwin, Dada, Dalí, Duke, & Devadevàya.

-We have looked at how language evolution is similar to biological evolution, and how it follows some of the same rules; and from that, I suggested that language evolution is a record of our intellectual evolution.
+We have looked at how language evolution is similar to biological evolution, and how it follows some of the same rules; and from that, I suggested that language evolution is an archeological record of our intellectual evolution.
 In this post, I am (perhaps incautiously) going further out on that limb, to look at how our ideas appear to ‘jump the fences’ from one language to an unrelated language, in ways that would seem to violate the patterns of both traditional genetics and traditional linguistics.
-I propose this perhaps reflects language as phenotype, i.e., how language is the outward expression (‘phenotype’) of our inward thinking (‘genotype’).
+I propose that this, perhaps, reflects language as a phenotype, i.e., language may be the outward expression (‘phenotype’) of our inward thinking (‘genotype’).

 Genetic Lineage of Language